MatthewFallon/ace-milwaukee-mysql/README.md

 and replace [database_name] with the name you would like to use.

 ---

+**This is unnecessary by default now.** This default port is already set and ready to use by default.
+You only need this section if you want to change the port.

 If you would like to use MySQL workbench or another SQL Client with this, open the docker-compose.yml file and add the lines: